MahmoudM69/IR-Task-4/README.md

 	4- The Tokenization is not supported for the arabic language by NLTK only Stop Words

-	5- If the letters in Arabic text is broken go to 2-
+	5- If the letters in Arabic text are broken go to 2-

 ____________________________